Daquota Connector — Post Installation Guide

 As an admin, try to modify and save the map configuration (configuration menu in LocalFlow).
 If you manage to do so, CONGRATULATIONS!!, your permission set configuration is working, and you shall do the same for other users who need to access the map with the modified configuration.

-Add the LocalFlow Maps Tab to Other Applications (optional)
+Add the Map Tab to Other Applications (optional)

-You can make the LocalFlow Maps tab accessible from other Salesforce applications:
+You can make the Map tab accessible from other Salesforce applications:

-Add the LocalFlow Maps Component to Record Pages (recommended)
+Add the LocalFlow Component to Record Pages (recommended)

 You can add the LocalFlow Maps custom component to any Lightning record page.
 With the right configuration, it will show the record location on the map.